English

 Story behind The Last Judgement

 The Last Judgement was commissioned by Pope Clement VII and completed by Michelangelo between 1536 and 1541.
-The fresco covers the altar wall of the Sistine Chapel and depicts the Second Coming of Christ and the final judgment of souls.
 Michelangelo's use of composition and anatomy creates a dynamic and emotional narrative, capturing the drama and tension of the Last Judgement.
-The fresco faced controversy for its depiction of nudity, leading to later modifications by Daniele da Volterra.
-Despite this, The Last Judgement remains a masterpiece of Renaissance art, drawing millions of visitors to the Sistine Chapel each year.
+In his trademark style, Michelangelo resorted to using the body to depict the human soul in this fresco.
+The Last Judgement remains a masterpiece of Renaissance art, drawing millions of visitors to the Sistine Chapel each year.

 Who created The Last Judgement?

 Michelangelo Buonarroti (1475–1564) was an Italian sculptor, painter, and architect of the High Renaissance, widely regarded as one of the greatest artists in history.
-Known for his mastery of anatomy and composition, Michelangelo's work on The Last Judgement is a testament to his artistic genius.
-The fresco exemplifies his ability to convey emotion and movement through the human form, capturing the drama and tension of the Last Judgement.
-Michelangelo's legacy continues to inspire artists and art lovers around the world.
+Although he preferred to be known more for his sculptures than painting, he created some of the most impressive frescoes mankind has ever seen.
+Known for his mastery of anatomy and composition, Michelangelo's work on The Last Judgement is a testament to his devotion to the outline of form, keeping in line with Florentine artistic traditions.
+His legacy continues to inspire artists and art lovers around the world.

 How to best visit The Last Judgement